s3bc40/claro_CV/README.md

 ## Requirement
 You have to install Yarn, a package manager to make it work.
 It allows me to make a node_module file with all dependancies.
 Go to their site to see more details : https://yarnpkg.com/lang/en/

+## Download CV in pdf format
+You can download with the link in the sidenav bar or you can print it in a file (Ctrl + p).